dannycuevas/python-developer/python-dev/1-basics/21-common-list-patterns.md

 ### List Range

 - We can create a "range" of objects, and then turn that into a List
-- Think of it like "automating" the creation of simple Lists, specially a numbered List
+- Think of it like "automating" the creation of simple Lists, specially for a numbered List

 ```python
 >>> print(list(range(1, 100)))